Ideal mechanical rotational inertia

 Simscape / Foundation Library / Mechanical / Rotational Elements

-The Inertia block represents an ideal mechanical translational inertia, described with the following equation:
+The Inertia block represents an ideal mechanical translational inertia that is described with the following equation:

 T is inertia torque.